gotnoshoeson/se2-uups/README.md

 We're now using the ABI for YourContract2 but we haven't upgraded the contract yet so these functions don't exist.
 Once we do the upgrade, we won't get these errors for this contract anymore.
 Keep in mind we'll need to upgrade each proxy individually.
 If you want a pattern where all proxies are upgraded from one upgrade call, check out the [Beacon Proxy pattern](https://blog.openzeppelin.com/the-state-of-smart-contract-upgrades#beacons).

 5. Time to upgrade.
-Make sure you're using the owner (or admin) of the proxy account that you're trying to upgrade.
-Calls from all other addresses fallback to the implementation contract which isn't what we want.
+Make sure you're using the owner account of the proxy contract that you're trying to upgrade.
 Copy the address of YourContract2 on the Debug page.
-Call '_upgradeTo' and provide the new implementation address.
-Now calls to the proxy (which aren't from the admin) will fallback to YourContract2.
+Call 'upgradeToAndCall' and provide the new implementation address and '0x' for data.
+Now calls to the proxy will fallback to YourContract2.

-6. With an address that is not the owner (or admin) try to make a call to our new function 'setFarewell'.
+6. Now try to make a call to our new function 'setFarewell'.
 Keep in mind, we're sending the call to the same address that existed before.
 Can you call 'setFarewell' on a different proxy that hasn't been upgraded?

-7. When you're ready to terminate the upgradeable functionality of your smart contract, set the owner as '0x0000000000000000000000000000000000000000' (the Zero Address).
+7. When you're ready to terminate the upgradeable functionality of your smart contract, deploy an implementation contract and initialize with '0x0000000000000000000000000000000000000000' (the Zero Address).
 Now everyone will know that your smart contract is no longer upgradeable.

 If you're looking for a proxy pattern that upgrades all the proxy contracts with one transaction, check out the [Upgradeable Beacon Proxy pattern](https://blog.openzeppelin.com/blog/the-state-of-smart-contract-upgrades#beacons).
 A similar build will be coming soon for the Beacon Proxy pattern.